nixworks/public/news/2007/07/17/index.md

 ##### Sudan
 ### [ The Sudanese government says that a recent attempted coup d'etat did not have the support of the United States government, contrary to previous accusations from Nafi Ali Nafi, Sudanese President Omar al-Bashir's assistant.
 The government has arrested 14 members of the Umma Reform and Renewal Party for plotting the coup. ](/news/2007/07/17/the-sudanese-government-says-that-a-recent-attempted-coup-d-a-c-tat-did-not-have-the-support-of-the-united-states-government-contrary-to-pre.md)
-_Context: United States, coup, Umma Reform and Renewal Party, Omar al-Bashir, Sudan_
+_Context: coup, Omar al-Bashir, Sudan, American, Umma Reform and Renewal Party_

 ##### Tamil Tigers
 ### [ All three men charged with supporting Tamil Tigers have been granted bail in Melbourne. ](/news/2007/07/17/all-three-men-charged-with-supporting-tamil-tigers-have-been-granted-bail-in-melbourne.md)